niteshroyal/DC-Sharp/README.md

 # DC#
 DC# is a hybrid probabilistic logic programming (PLP) language.

-DC# integrates the syntax of distributional clauses ([DCs](https://github.com/davidenitti/DC)) and the ideas of Bayesian Logic Programs ([BLPs](http://people.csail.mit.edu/kersting/papers/srl05chapter.pdf)).
+It integrates the syntax of distributional clauses ([DCs](https://github.com/davidenitti/DC)) and the ideas of Bayesian Logic Programs ([BLPs](http://people.csail.mit.edu/kersting/papers/srl05chapter.pdf)).

-DC# supports the [combining rules](https://link.springer.com/article/10.1007/s10472-009-9138-5), which are often required to express relational models.
+It supports the [combining rules](https://link.springer.com/article/10.1007/s10472-009-9138-5), which are often required to express relational models.
 Combining rules are essential components of PLPs, which were not supported by the [DC](https://github.com/davidenitti/DC) system.

 Compared to the DC system, the inference engine of DC# is much more efficient.
 The inference engine now properly exploits the following three types of independencies:
 1) Conditional independencies ([CIs](https://www.sciencedirect.com/science/article/pii/B978044488738250018X)), which are elegantly modeled in Bayesian networks.